This story was originally posted on June 7, 2017 and has been updated for the 2018 tournament.

 The qualifying rounds start in the fall of the preceding year.
 Various state and regional leagues compete in preliminary rounds within their organizations – the Premier Development League (PDL), National Premier Soccer League (NPSL), United States Adult Soccer Association (USASA) or U.S. Club Soccer – for a spot in the actual tournament.
 The teams who earn those spots are paired off by geographic proximity for the first round of the Open Cup.

-The home side is determined by a coin toss from the first through fourth rounds.
+The home side is determined by a coin toss from the first through third rounds and a random draw for the fourth round and beyond.
 If a match is tied at the end of regulation, two 15-minute extra time halves will be played in their entirety regardless of scoring.
 If the match is still tied at the end of extra time, a penalty shootout will determine the winner.

-The winners of the first round move on, where they are joined by clubs from the United Soccer League (USL) and North American Soccer League (NASL) – both second division professional leagues – in the second round of the tournament.
-Once again, pairings are determined by geographic proximity, with all but one of matchups being between an amateur club and a member of either USL or NASL.
+The winners of the first round move on, where they are joined by clubs from the second division United Soccer League (USL) in the second round of the tournament.
+Once again, pairings are determined by geographic proximity, with all but one of matchups being between an amateur club and a USL club.

 The winners of these matchups move on and are paired up once again by geographic proximity for the third round.
 No new teams join the competition in this stage.

-Winners proceed to the quarterfinals, semifinals and eventually the final match, with the tournament’s champion joining the MLS Cup winner as the U.S. representatives in the CONCACAF Champions League.
+Hosting and matchups will be redrawn as the tournament proceeds, eventually leading to the final match, with the tournament’s champion joining the MLS Cup winner as U.S. representatives in the CONCACAF Champions League.

 So who are the all-time greats of the historic competition?
 Bethlehem Steel and Maccabi Los Angeles reign supreme with five titles each.
-Chicago Fire and Seattle Sounders sit right behind them with four apiece, tied for the most titles among MLS clubs.
+Chicago Fire, Sporting Kansas City and Seattle Sounders sit right behind them with four each, tied for the most titles among MLS clubs.

 Though no Minnesota club has ever won the competition, the Land of 10,000 Lakes has been well-represented.
 The Thunder had several deep runs in their time, including a trip to the semifinals in 2005, mowing down several MLS clubs along the way.
 Former Thunder striker Johnny Menyongar is tied for the second-most career goals in the modern era of the Open Cup with 13.
-MNUFC – during the Stars era – pulled off a dramatic road win over Real Salt Lake in 2012, which included a goal from current Loon Kevin Venegas.
+MNUFC – during the Stars era – pulled off a dramatic road win over Real Salt Lake in 2012.

 Five wins separate the Loons from championship glory in the shortest, but arguably toughest, route to a title in U.S. soccer.